Storm092/Explorer-X/README.md

 To Create A New File, Just press W Or the key up key.

 # Bug Report
-Feel free to report bugs in our discord. https://discord.gg/g4CtTf62BH
+Feel free to report bugs in our discord: https://discord.gg/g4CtTf62BH